atokiwaipmu/LensingSSC/README.md

 └── .gitignore            # Git ignore rules
 ```

-*Each directory is organized to separate the core functionalities, examples, tests, and documentation.*
+*Each directory is organized to separate core functionalities, examples, tests, and documentation.*

 ---